E. Fuller Torrey: Scientific research and views

 Torrey has generally been in favor of antipsychotic drugs.
 He has claimed that taking antipsychotics reduces the risk of violence, homelessness and prison.
 He has argued that "noncompliance" in about half of cases of schizophrenia and bipolar disorder is due to lack of "insight" into the illness because the part of the brain for self-awareness has been affected; and that in some who are aware it is due to adverse effects ranging from tremors or sedation to sexual dysfunction to substantial weight gain.
 He has also reported that at least some antipsychotics cause medical conditions that can be fatal in some people, especially African Americans.
 He has also argued that pharmaceutical companies have too much influence over psychiatric organizations and psychiatrists, effectively buying them off.

 Torrey has advocated in favor of a flexible well-funded range of community mental health services, including Assertive Community Treatment, clubhouses (staffed by professionals with consumers as members), supported housing and supported employment, emphasizing illness and medication compliance throughout.
+However, he has criticized community alternatives which do not enforce drug treatment, such as those espoused by many psychiatric survivors and the National Empowerment Center.